Introduction to periodontal esthetic surgeries

 The active periodontal disease results in connective tissue attachment loss and periodontal pocket formation or gingival recession 22.

-Several studies have demonstrated marginal recession is greater in smokers than non-smokers 23-26.
+Several studies have demonstrated that marginal recession is greater in smokers than non-smokers 23-26.

 Classifications of gingival recession